-1. Preheat oven to 375°F. Spray small muffin tins or large muffin tins with nonstick spray.
+- Preheat the oven to 375°F. Spray a muffin tin with nonstick spray.

-2. In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
-With pastry cutter or two knives used scissors fashion, cut in butter until mixture resembles coarse crumbs.
-(You can also do this part in a food processor and let the blades mix the flour & butter together).
-In a small bowl, stir together buttermilk and egg until blended.
-Add buttermilk mixture to dry ingredients and stir to combine.
-Stir in currants and caraway seeds (if using).
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt.
+With a pastry cutter or two knives used scissors fashion, cut in the butter until the mixture resembles coarse crumbs.
+(You can also do this part in a food processor and let the blades mix the flour and butter together).
+In a small bowl, stir together the buttermilk and egg until blended.
+Add the buttermilk mixture to the dry ingredients and stir to combine.
+Stir in the currants and caraway seeds (if using).

-3. Spoon batter into prepared muffin cups.
-Bake 20 to 25 minutes (longer for the larger muffins), or until cake tester inserted in center of one muffin comes out clean.
+- Spoon the batter into the prepared muffin cups.
+Bake 20 to 25 minutes, or until a cake tester inserted into the center of one muffin comes out clean.

-4. Remove muffin tin or tins to wire rack.
-Cool 5 minutes before removing muffins from cups; finish cooling on rack.
+- Remove the muffin tin to a wire rack.
+Cool 5 minutes before removing the muffins from the muffin cups; finish cooling on a rack.
 Serve warm or cool completely and store muffins in an airtight container at room temperature.

 - *Reader tip: Try using 1 cup of white flour and 1 cup of wheat flour- yum!